- Advertisement -spot_img

 - Advertisement -

-Citing BlackCloak’s report, the C-suite executives were 12 times more likely to be targeted by cybercriminals than other employees.
-What’s more, 71% of attacks against these executives were financially driven as malicious intenders sought to earn more money by deploying ransomware, selling intellectual property or personal data.
+Citing BlackCloak’s report, C-suite executives were 12 times more likely to be targeted by cybercriminals than other employees.
+What’s more, 71% of attacks against these executives were financially driven, as malicious intenders sought to earn more money by deploying ransomware, selling intellectual property, or stealing personal data.

 Analyzing some of the top 20 video game companies in the world, the research team also found that C-suite executives were the most targeted in attacks that occurred in 2020.
 The team also indicated a few reasons to explain this trend.